moble/PostNewtonian.jl/docs/src/code_structure.md

 1. **System and state**

-   Objects of type `AbstractPNSystem` represent the PN system itself and some information about it, including:
+   Objects of type `PNSystem` represent the PN system itself and some information about it, including:
    - The `Binary` type — `BBH`, `BHNS`, or `NSNS`
    - The float type `T` — `Float64`, etc.